 Early Childhood students (Toddler, Preschool and PreK) arrive between 8:00-8:15 a.m.
-They are dismissed between 3:00-3:15 p.m.
+They are dismissed at 3:00 p.m.

-Lower and Middle School enter between 8:15-8:25 a.m. and exit at 3:35 p.m.
-If you or a caregiver are picking-up an Early Childhood student at dismissal and have a Lower or Middle School student to pick-up as well, please delay your classroom arrival time until 3:25 p.m.
-You are welcome to wait in the car or on the front lawn until the 3:25 p.m. dismissal.
-Thank you for your cooperation; every additional instructional minute with your child(ren) matters.
+Lower and Middle School students enter between 8:15-8:25 a.m. and exit at 3:35 p.m.
+If you or a caregiver are picking-up an Early Childhood student at dismissal and have a Lower or Middle School student(s) to pick-up as well, please wait for your exiting children on the front lawn or in the car loop at the rear of the school.
+Our end of the day supervisors need to see students align with parents and caregivers by hand or car.
+Thank you for your cooperation.

-Buses will drop-off and pick-up students at the north side of campus and a teacher will assist with boarding at dismissal each day.
-Drivers are reminded NOT to park on Strong Drive (rear of school) at the end of the school day to alleviate any traffic difficulties with buses.
+Buses will drop-off and pick-up students at the north side of campus and a staff member will assist with boarding at dismissal each day.
+Drivers are reminded NOT to park along the sides of Strong Drive (rear of school) at the end of the school day to alleviate any traffic difficulties with buses.

 Extended Day Program - The Extended Day Program provides supervision of children from 7:15-8:15 a.m. and from 3:25-5:30 p.m.
-Parents are asked to drop-off and pick-up students directly from the Extended Day classroom.
+Parents are asked to drop-off and pick-up students directly from the Extended Day location.
 Children in Lower and Middle School are typically hosted in the Kern Dining Room, the Fish Gymnasium or outside at the rear playground.
 Early Childhood learners are hosted at the EC playground or in an EC classroom.
 The fee for the Extended Day Program is \$10.00 per hour/per child.
 Late pick-ups will be charged an additional \$30.00 for every 5 minutes (or increment) late.
 There is also a 4% surcharge for credit card payment and a 10% late fee on all balances after 30 days of invoicing.

-Scheduled or Emergency Early Dismissal - One day is scheduled for a noon dismissal in the 2022-23 school year, the final day of school.
+Scheduled or Emergency Early Dismissal - One day is scheduled for a noon dismissal in the 2023-24 school year, June 7th, the final day of school.
 The Extended Day Program is not available for students on the scheduled early dismissal day.
 In the event the school needs to close due to an emergency, parents will be contacted via text and email requesting transportation home.
-The Extended Day Program will not be made available on any scheduled or emergency early dismissal days as well as teacher in-service days.
+The Extended Day Program will not be made available on any scheduled or emergency early dismissal days as well as teacher in-service days, parent-teacher conference days or the final day before school vacations (i.e. 10/6, 11/3, 11/21, 12/22, 1/26).